nautobot/helm-charts/docs/installation/basic.md

 ## Configure Nautobot Deployment Parameters

-TODO Update values link

 When [deploying a helm chart](https://helm.sh/docs/intro/using_helm/) there are several different methods to apply alternate configuration values.
 One option is via the command line using the
 `--set` argument, however, changing multiple variables becomes tedious, a better approach to changing multiple values is to create a YAML file and add the `--values custom_values.yaml` argument.
-Other examples/recommendations on this site demonstrate the usage of a custom YAML file to apply these values.
-All of the available options are documented in the [values](#values) section, however, the Nautobot application-specific values are summarized in the [Nautobot Application Values](#nautobot-application-values) section below.
+Other [examples/recommendations](/advanced-features/) on this site demonstrate the usage of a custom YAML file to apply these values.
+All of the available options are documented in the [reference](/configuration/reference) section.
 For additional examples be sure to check the [advanced features](/advanced-features/) page.

 ### Required Settings